-In 2016, a total of 431 deaths occurred for people eligible for DDS services, for a crude mortality rate of 16.4 deaths per thousand people.
-The average age at death was 61.4 and the median age at death of adults in the DDS population was 62.0 in 2016.
+In 2017, a total of 482 deaths occurred for people eligible for DDS services, for a crude mortality rate of 17.5 deaths per thousand people.
+The average age at death was 62.5 and the median age at death of adults in the DDS population was 63.4 in 2017.
 Appendix A describes the methodology used to collect and analyze the information and data contained in this section.

-Table 1 shows the number of deaths, mortality rates and average age at death for the DDS population for 2009 through 2016.
-While the number of deaths dropped in 2016 after reaching a high in 2015, the population served also increased resulting in a mortality rate in 2016 that was the lowest in the last eight years.
-Changes in mortality rate were not significantly different between 2015 and 2016.
-Moreover, changes in the mortality rate between the previous five (5) years averaged (i.e., 2011-2015) and 2016 were not significantly different.6
+Table 1 shows the number of deaths, mortality rates and average age at death for the DDS population for 2009 through 2017.
+While the number of deaths reached a new high in 2017, the population served also hit a new high, resulting in a mortality rate in 2017 that was consistent with the mean mortality rate over the last eight years.
+Likewise, the year to year change in mortality rate, 2016 to 2017, was not significantly different.7